benlawraus/pyDALAnvilWorks/README.rst

 ..  csv-table::
     :header: "Before","Date","Now"

+    "pydal_def.py and database directory inside tests","Mar 1 2022","Moved them into the project directory."
     "Bug in setting defaults","Feb 5 2022","Hopefully ok now."
     "No event handling",,"Can test for a .raise_event()" "error for form dropped into container",,"If your UI has drag-n-dropped form component it will import ok"